Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Orbifold ancient -solutions and standard solutions

 We can write $\mathcal{O}'=D_1\cup \Omega$, where $D_1$ is diffeomorphic to $D^n$, and $D_1\cap \Omega=\partial D_1=\partial \Omega =\Sigma$.
-Moreover, if $f: \Sigma \rightarrow \mathbb{S}^{n-1}$ is an $\varepsilon_0$-homothety coming from the $\varepsilon_0$-neck structure, by assuming that $\varepsilon_0$ is sufficiently small and inspecting the surgery procedure we see that $f$ extends to a diffeomorphism $\tilde{f}: D_1 \rightarrow D^n$.
+By inspecting the surgery procedure we see that $f$ extends to a diffeomorphism from $ D^n$ to $D_1$, which factors through an $O(n)$-equivariant diffeomorphism from $ D^n$ to a rotationally symmetric surgery cap constructed in the appendix.
 Then we run the orbifold Ricci flow with initial data $ (\mathcal{O}', g')$.
-By Proposition 2.4 this orbifold Ricci flow solution is strictly PIC2 for any $t>0$.
-By the differentiable sphere theorem for compact orbifolds which are strictly PIC2 we see that $ (\mathcal{O}', g')$ is diffeomorphic to a spherical orbifold with two singularities both with local group $\mathbb{Z}_2$, which must be of the form $\mathbb{S}^n// (x,\pm x')$ by using Lemma 2.2 above, Lemma 5.2 in \cite{CTZ} and Corollary 2.4 in Chapter VI of \cite{B72}.
-Note that one can extend the differentiable sphere theorem for compact manifolds which is strictly PIC2 in \cite{BS} to the orbifold case either by using the estimates in \cite{BS}, Perelman's noncollapsing theorem \cite{P1} (which can be easily extended to the orbifold case) and the orbifold Ricci flow compactness theorem \cite{KL}\cite{L}, or by first running the orbifold Ricci flow which is strictly PIC2 up to certain time such that the sectional curvature is globally strictly quarter pinched, then using Proposition 5.2 in B\"{o}hm-Wilking \cite{BW}, which will reduce the orbifold case to the manifold case.
-Now we have a diffeomorphism $H: \mathcal{O}'=D_1 \cup \Omega \rightarrow \mathbb{S}^n// (x,\pm x')=\bar{B} \cup \mathbb{S}^n// (x,\pm x')\setminus B$.
-Note that from $\tilde{f}$ we can get a diffeomorphism from $ D_1$ to $ \bar{B}$, still denoted by $\tilde{f}$, which restricts to an $\varepsilon_0$-homothety between the boundaries.
-After replacing $f$ by $r_1 \circ f$ if necessary, where $r_1:\mathbb{R}^n\rightarrow \mathbb{R}^n$ is the reflection w.r.t. the hyperplane $x_1=0$, we may assume that $H|_{D_1}$ and $\tilde{f}$ are either both orientation-preserving or both orientation-reversing if $n$ is even.
-Then the desired result in this subcase follows from Lemma 2.3. {$\Box$
+By Proposition \ref{prop 3.4} this orbifold Ricci flow solution is strictly PIC2 for any $t>0$.
+By the differentiable sphere theorem for compact orbifolds which are strictly PIC2 we see that $ (\mathcal{O}', g')$ is diffeomorphic to a spherical orbifold with two singular points both with local group $\mathbb{Z}_2$, which must be of the form $\mathbb{S}^n// (x,\pm x')$ by using Lemma \ref{lem 3.2} above, Lemma 5.2 in \cite{CTZ} and Corollary 2.4 in Chapter VI of \cite{B72}.
+Note that one can extend the differentiable sphere theorem for compact manifolds which is strictly PIC2 in \cite{BS} to the orbifold case either by using the estimates in \cite{BS}, Perelman's noncollapsing theorem \cite{P1} (which can be easily extended to the orbifold case) and the orbifold Ricci flow compactness theorem \cite{KL}\cite{L}, or by first running the (compact) orbifold Ricci flow which is strictly PIC2 up to certain time such that the sectional curvature is globally strictly quarter pinched (the existence of such time is guaranteed by the estimates in \cite{BS} and arguments in the proofs of Theorem 5.1 in \cite{BW} and Corollary 2.3.4 in \cite{Y}), then using Proposition 5.2 in B\"{o}hm-Wilking \cite{BW}, which will reduce the orbifold case to the manifold case.
+Now we have a diffeomorphism $H: \mathbb{S}^n// (x,\pm x')=\bar{B} \cup (\mathbb{S}^n// (x,\pm x')\setminus B) \rightarrow \mathcal{O}'=D_1 \cup \Omega$.
+Note that both $f\circ f'$ and $f\circ r_1\circ f'$ extend to a diffeomorphism from $\bar{B}$ to $D_1$.
+We choose one of the extensions such that this extension and $H|_{\bar{B}}$ are either both orientation-preserving or both orientation-reversing if $n$ is even.
+Then the desired result in this subcase follows from Lemma \ref{lem 3.3}. {$\Box$